mebeauchamp/CoxFlex/README.md

 Wynant W, Abrahamowicz M. Impact of the model building strategy on the inference about time-dependent and non-linear covariate effects in survival analysis.
 Stat Med 2014;33(19):3318-3337.

 ## Content
-#### `CoxFlex - 20200324 - to share.R`
+#### `CoxFlex - 20220330 - to share.R`
 R program including CoxFlex and related functions.

-#### `CoxFlex - 20220330 - to share.R`
-Updated version of R program including CoxFlex and related functions.

 #### `Tutorial - How to fit a flexible model in R with CoxFlex.pdf`
 Tutorial on how to use the R program, with a detailed example.